Combinatory categorial grammar: Formal properties

-Vijay-Shanker and Weir (1994) demonstrates that Linear Indexed Grammars, Combinatory Categorial Grammars, Tree-adjoining Grammars, and Head Grammars are weakly equivalent formalisms, in that they all define the same string languages.
+Vijay-Shanker and Weir (1994) demonstrates that linear indexed grammars, combinatory categorial grammars, tree-adjoining grammars, and head grammar are weakly equivalent formalisms, in that they all define the same string languages.
 Kuhlmann et al. (2015) show that this equivalence, and the ability of CCG to describe ${a^n b^n c^n d^n}$, rely crucially on the ability to restrict the use of the combinatory rules to certain categories, in ways not explained above.